Peel District School Board: History

-In 1973, the name changed to the Peel Board of Education.
-The current name, Peel District School Board, was approved in 1998.
+In 1973, the name changed to the "Peel Board of Education," before being changed the "Peel District School Board" in 1998.

 On September 1, 2006, the school board announced that on Wednesday September 6, 2006, would launch a new website in 25 languages, all spoken in the Peel Region, to help parents who have a first language other than English.